SINTEF/dlite/doc/contributors_guide/code_changes.md

       export DLITE_BEHAVIOR_<NAME>

-A deprecation warning will automatically be issued if a behavior is not selected explicitly.
+A warning will automatically be issued if a behavior is not selected explicitly.

 [semantic versioning]: https://semver.org/